 Without real-time information on stocking levels, EOQ is impossible to determine.
 A smart inventory management system is necessary to ensure that items of stock are moved to where they are needed without unnecessary reordering.
 At EazyStock, we call this process redistribution.
 The information supplied by these systems can give a clear insight into seasonal variations and changes in customer demand for each item, enabling ABC analysis and facilitating optimum order sizes.
 Learn more about how ABC Analysis works by clicking here.

-Ensuring that stock is always in circulation will ensure inventory optimisation and reduce holding costs, and this will help to determine the most efficient reorder point when requesting new stock.
+Ensuring that stock is always in circulation will ensure inventory optimization and reduce holding costs, and this will help to determine the most efficient reorder point when requesting new stock.
 Knowing the ideal reorder point for items will lead to a reduction in the total cost of stock while maintaining high levels of customer satisfaction.

-Optimising your Inventory
+Optimizing your Inventory

 In order for your company to perform at its peak levels of service while maintaining a low overhead, your company should be optimizing its warehouse stock locations.
-One way to maximise profitability is by strategically arranging the warehouse so that fast-moving items are located near the shipping area while obsolete stock is in the back.
+One way to maximize profitability is by strategically arranging the warehouse so that fast-moving items are located near the shipping area while obsolete stock is in the back.

 Another is by more accurately forecasting trends and seasonality for the items being stocked.
 Most traditional inventory management systems do not have the capabilities to optimize these metrics for distributors, so they have to calculate them manually via Excel or utilize inventory optimization software.
 Yet another step towards warehouse optimization is by setting up automatic reordering points so that you never have to worry about missing a customer order ever again.
 All in all these are all facets of EOQ, and all of these management functions can be easily managed in a cloud-based Inventory Optimization Software.